 - Launching an email campaign - 20 minutes / 2 hours

-Keep in mind that times you reserve for these projects are flexible.
-If a client decides they want to meet during a time that you had blocked off to work on marketing activities, give them that time.
+Keep in mind that the times you reserve for these projects are flexible.
+If a client decides they want to meet during a time that you had blocked off to work on real estate marketing activities, give them that time.
 However, to be successful, you need to ensure your business development projects still get done.

 Continuously Improve Your Time Blocking Strategies

 If you’ve never tracked your time before, you’ll likely struggle to estimate how long tasks.
 This will cause a lot of your blocks to be inaccurate and make it difficult for you to manage your time effectively.

 There are two ways to become better at estimating how long projects take:

 - Use a time-tracking tool such Toggl to track how long everything that you do each day takes.